 Have I had perfect health for 15 years straight?
 No way!
 Despite all of the personal development work I have done, I am still the same person I’ve always been.
 I set a high standard and push myself hard and so I do tire out.
 There’s no need to drag through a list, but I am human too and humans get sick from time-to-time.
 The key however, is in how long, the severity and the recovery time.

 Healing will look different to different people.
 For some it may be a complete elimination of symptoms.
 For others it may be a freeze on the progression – you don’t get 100% better but you don’t get worse.
 However, when we can tune in to how we are feeling and take an active role in evolving our lifestyle to support our health needs, healing is possible.

 It is not always the easiest path in the present, but it can set your life on a different trajectory.
 Remember, your health doesn’t just affect your life, but the lives of those you love and of future generations of your family.

 There is absolutely no way I could have known that this diagnosis would have been such a pivotal catalyst in my own life, a gift, if you will, but also that it would extend beyond my own little world and into yours, too.
-And into the world of the nearly one thousand incredible people that have graduated from the Culinary Nutrition Expert Program, or the tens of thousands that have read my books, or the millions that have come to this very blog since it launched in 2008.
+And into the world of the nearly 3,000 incredible people that have graduated from the Culinary Nutrition Expert Program, or the tens of thousands that have read my books, or the millions that have come to this very blog since it launched in 2008.
 To think of all the people that have been positively impacted by my experience is simply wild.

 We never know what impact one small decision can have on those around us, or how far reaching it may be.
 What I do know – and what I experience over and over again, and you reading this is proof – is that everything is absolutely possible.